 Our written investment policy statement for your 401k plan governs the parameters of our portfolio management.
 Only within these parameters do we discretionarily make the individual investment selections and future rebalancing allocations in your company’s collectively managed portfolio.
 While we do not consult your plan’s investment committee prior to buying or selling investments in your company’s collectively managed 401k portfolio, your 401k plan trustees stay well informed via trade confirmations, monthly activity statements, quarterly portfolio performance reports, annual review meetings with your plan’s investment committee and group meetings with plan participants.

-We utilize TD Ameritrade, a full-service, national financial firm, to custody your company 401k plan’s portfolio assets.
+We utilize Charles Schwab & Co., a full-service, national financial firm, to custody your company 401k plan’s portfolio assets.
 We do not have the discretionary authority or ability to remove cash or securities from your plan, only your company’s designated plan trustee(s) retain this authority.
 We are fiduciary advisors, so it is incumbent upon us, by law, to always place your plan’s best interest before our own.
 Additionally, because we do not charge commissions or get paid by mutual funds, any advantage that we could possibly gain by excessively trading your 401k plan’s pooled portfolio is completely eliminated.

 Why Discretionary Management?